arendst/Tasmota/README.md

 ### TCA6408A-like: these should behave nearly the same ###
 ```
 PCA6408A - same from NXP
+PCA9557
+* "nearly the same" code is easy to change but might cause conflict
-PCA9557 - P0 is open collector and it is using address (0x18..0x1f)
+* P0 is open collector and it is using address (0x18..0x1f)
 ```

 <hr>